patrickelectric/patrickelectric.github.io/content/blog/2024/2024-03-11-harder-better-faster-stronger.md

 Well, the most important thing to know is: Diet.

 Exercises will help you maintain muscles, better cardiac and respiratory condition.
-But they are not the main point when loosing weight, diet is.
-That's mostly pointed by Muzy, Barakat, Balestrin and much others, where a caloric deficit is required.
+But they are not the main point when losing weight, diet is.
+This is mostly pointed out by Muzy, Barakat, Balestrin, and many others, where a caloric deficit is required.

-Jessie Inchauspé advocates for usage of modern glucose tactics to decrease the amount of energy used or stored by your cells when glucose is available on the system though insulin.
+Jessie Inchauspé advocates for the usage of modern glucose tactics to decrease the amount of energy used or stored by your cells when glucose is available in the system through insulin.
 Insulin is a hormone produced by your pancreas that helps regulate blood sugar (glucose) levels.
 When you eat, especially carbohydrates, your blood sugar rises, triggering the release of insulin.
 Insulin helps your cells absorb this glucose for energy or store it for later use (fat).
-You can help your body to use the energy available on the cells drinking water and being hydrated.
-That's one of the reasons that people use creatine.
+You can help your body use the energy available in the cells by drinking water and staying hydrated.
+That's one of the reasons people use creatine.

-Jessie, provide 10 rules to help people to have a better glucose control:
+Jessie provides 10 rules to help people have better glucose control:

   1. **Eat in Order**: Consume your food in a specific order to flatten glucose curves: start with vegetables, then protein and fats, and finish with starches (carbohydrates) and sugars.
      * You can also take advantage of this mechanism by doing combinations.
 If you are eating pasta, try to add minced meat.
 If you are eating protein, try to add a salad.
   2. **Vinegar Power**: Add a tablespoon or two of vinegar (like apple cider vinegar) to meals or have it as a drink before eating to help reduce glucose spikes (20min).
   3. **Post-Meal Walks**: Exercise, take a walk after meals to help your body use the glucose from the food you've eaten.
   4. **Protein with Everything**: Include a source of protein in each meal and snack to slow down the absorption of carbohydrates.
 The best thing to eat in the morning are salt foods with high protein.